halbrd/Lemmy/meta/ideals.md

 	* For example: at the moment we have `!ccomm -del thing1 -del thing2 -del thing3`, but we should have `!ccomm -del thing1 thing2 thing3` (though the first would still work).

 ## Misc
-These are just random, unrelated things that I want to documentation
+These are just random, unrelated things that I want to document
 * Lemmy will have core emotes that are built in and hosted externally (to keep repo size down), though an option to download them all locally for improved performance is a good idea.
 An instance of Lemmy will also be able to have its own emotes that are stored locally.
 * Modules should probably have metadata for attribution and other info.
 * I'd really like to have a "terminal mode" where all of your messages are interpreted as commands, without needing to prepend a symbol (i.e. `!`)